Skip to main content

 • the number plates are missing

-If you suspect a vehicle has been abandoned, please check to see if it has road tax and MOT by entering the registration number and make on GOV.UK: Check a vehicle’s tax and MOT.
+If you think a vehicle has been abandoned, check its road tax and MOT status on GOV.UK: Check a vehicle’s tax and MOT.
+You will need the car's registration number.

-If the car has road tax, MOT and there are no parking restrictions where it is parked on the road, we probably won't be able to treat it as an abandoned vehicle.
+If the vehicle is taxed, has a valid MOT and is parked legally, we probably won't be able to treat it as abandoned.

 • try to contact the owner